 |4.
 Geometry||4.1. basic geometry concepts|

 4.4. solid geometry

 Grade 11 modular units: mainstream schools vs distance mode

-The mathematics syllabus for the mainstream schools and distance learning some minor differences.
+The mathematics syllabus for mainstream schools and distance learning have some minor differences.
 But, the key maths concepts are similar in structure.

 It is perhaps significant to note that Gen Maths and Adv Maths have an influence on the school leavers’ choices for tertiary institutions.